-Immunization is one of the most effective methods to protect adults and children from communicable disease illness or deaths.
+Immunization is one of the most effective methods to protect adults and children from communicable disease illness or death.
 Widespread immunization reduces the number of susceptible people making it difficult for disease to spread from person to person (British Columbia Centre for Disease Control, 2011).

-The figures in this section report on two indicators for school immunization coverage.
+The figures below report on two indicators for school immunization coverage.
 Meningococcal C immunization protects against meningoccal infection that affects the lining around the spinal cord and brain often resulting in death or permanent brain damage to those who survive.
-The Tdap immunization protects against the potentially lethal diseases of diphtheria, tetanus, and pertussis (British Columbia Centre for Disease Control, 2011).
+The Tdap immunization protects against the potentially lethal diseases of diphtheria, tetanus, and pertussis.

 BC's publicly funded immunization program offers many vaccinations free of charge.
-VCH is the public health authority in Vancouver responsible for providing these vaccinations in the school setting, however, private practice general practitioners may also provide the vaccine (British Columbia Centre for Disease Control, 2011).
+VCH is responsible for providing these vaccinations in the school setting, however, private practice general practitioners may also provide the vaccines (British Columbia Centre for Disease Control, 2011).